Feyerabend/cc/ch07/sec7.6/README.md

 __So What Happened?__

-Languages like Scala, Rust, Haskell, Kotlin, or Swift did not reject object-oriented ideas—they *absorbed and generalized them*.
+Languages like Scala, Rust, Haskell, Kotlin, or Swift did not reject object-oriented ideas—they *absorbed and generalised them*.
 They took recurring patterns and asked:
 "Why is this a pattern instead of a language feature?"
 And then they encoded those ideas directly into: type systems, function semantics,